← All workflows

 • Prior CBP Rulings or Communications

-Any prior CBP ruling letters, informed compliance publications, or agency correspondence related to the merchandise or similar goods
+Any prior CBP ruling letters, advisory opinions, or correspondence related to similar goods or the same product

 .pdf, .docx